 We stock a wide selection of swords and edged weapons including rare Viking Swords, Avar Swords, Officers Swords and Bronze Age Daggers.
 Not all our stock is on the website.
 Please check back regularly as we will add further original, interesting and historic items in the future.
-If you are looking for a Viking Sword for sale, a Medieval Sword for sale or a Presentation Sword please get in touch.
+If you are looking for a Medieval Sword, a Presentation Sword or a Viking Sword for sale please get in touch.